nathan-fiscaletti/galago/README.md

 ## License

-FlaminGo is licensed under the Apache 2.0 License.
+GalaGo is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for more information.

 ## Performance

-All tests run using a simple Hello World FlaminGo application and plain HTTP.
+All tests run using a simple Hello World GalaGo application and plain HTTP.

 [**Baton**](https://github.com/americanexpress/baton)